 The best way to explore Bajawa is by renting a scooter, you can also hire a driver with the motorbike if you don’t feel comfortable driving.
 Some roads to less frequented villages are in bad condition.
 They usually give you a map, and there are signs along the road pointing to the villages.

-A good idea if you want to learn more about the culture and be able to interact with the people would be to hire a guide for the day, but you can also choose to go on your own.
+A good idea, if you want to learn more about the culture and be able to interact with the people, would be to hire a guide for the day, but you can also choose to go on your own.

 1- Visit the traditional villages near Bajawa, Flores

-While in the villages notice the people cleaning the rice, drying cocoa (ask to try the fruit) and nuts, also notice the craftsman making knives, music instruments, and so on.
+While in the villages notice the people cleaning the rice, drying cocoa (ask to try the fruit) and nuts, also notice the craftsman making knives, musical instruments, and so on.
 You’ll probably also see women making ikat, ask them how long it takes to make it you’ll be surprised.